Trump: ‘Under no circumstances’ should Republicans cut Social Security or Medicare

 “While we absolutely need to stop Biden’s out of control spending, the pain should be borne by Washington bureaucrats, not by hard-working American families and American seniors,” Trump said.
 “The seniors are being absolutely destroyed in the last two years.”

-The former president’s message about protecting Social Security and Medicare is consistent with his previous comments on the issue.
+The former president’s message about protecting Social Security and Medicare is consistent with his previous comments on the issue as a candidate in 2016.
 But Friday’s video dropped as Republicans in Congress are readying for a fight over raising the debt limit, with some conservatives arguing cuts or reforms to Social Security and Medicare should be on the table in order to balance spending.

 Trump’s comments on the social safety net are also in line with the message coming from the Biden White House.
 Biden has repeatedly warned Republicans may try to cut programs including Social Security and Medicare and vowed to veto any such efforts.
 The White House has been adamant that it will not negotiate lifting the debt ceiling with conditions, such as spending cuts.